dylan-gluck/kalos-notification-service/README.md

 ### Approach

-Slack App to identify as "Blue" or Blue Bot

-- Could match tone, friendly etc
+Slack App to identify as "Blue" or Blue Bot.
+Could match tone, friendly etc. Example messages:
 - "Hey there!
-I just <change-made/> on <campaign-name/>"
+I just `<change-made/>` on `<campaign-name/>`"
-- "New insights from your campaign: <campaign-name/>"
+- "New insights from your campaign: `<campaign-name/>`"
 	- List of insights as bullets
-- "Action Required: <message/>"
+- "Action Required: `<message/>`"
 	- Link

 Notification service is a Python API that can be used to send notifications to Slack channels.
+- Simple interface
+- LLM to format message
+- Slack integration to post to channels

 **API design:**